anhkieet/react-native-medallia-demo-app/README.md

 ![Screen Shot 2023-08-17 at 15 01 47](https://github.com/anhkieet/react-native-medallia-demo-app/assets/11927500/41c6b521-8115-473c-b538-5955a058a2ad)

 The source code is compilable if we remove the file pointed out in the arrow.
-But it's just a temporary fix in the local where you can do a manual update.
-We have built an automatical deployment (CircleCI) where the deployment runs on the cloud, and you can't update manually
+But it's just a temporary fix in my  local environment where I can do a manual update.
+We have built an automatic deployment (CircleCI) where the deployment runs on the cloud, and you can't update manually

 <img width="1673" alt="Screen Shot 2023-08-22 at 09 07 59" src="https://github.com/anhkieet/react-native-medallia-demo-app/assets/11927500/a64b89d2-12c5-44a1-bd11-2b197b1a4830">

 2. Are you only seeing a compile issue for iOS?
 You are not seeing any issues for Android?
-- Yes, the Android one worked well
+- Only iOS, Android was fine and worked correctly

 # Problem